It’s a legal requirement to have insurance when you take your car out on the road, but it’s up to you to choose which level of cover you want.

 Is third party cover the cheapest type of car insurance?

-You might assume that third party cover is the cheapest kind of car insurance since it covers less than comprehensive policies, – but this isn’t always the case.
+You might assume that third party cover is the cheapest kind of car insurance since it provides less cover than comprehensive policies, but this isn’t always the case.

-Third party cover may actually be more expensive because it’s often bought by younger motorists, or drivers who are considered more irresponsible by insurers – in other words, drivers who are more likely to make a claim.
-As with any type of insurance, the more likely you are to make a claim, the higher the cost of cover.
+In fact, third party cover can actually be more expensive because it’s often bought by younger motorists, or drivers who are considered more irresponsible by insurers – in other words, drivers who are more likely to make a claim.
+As with any type of insurance, the more likely you are to make a claim, the higher the cost of your car insurance premiums.

 Make sure to compare quotes – even for different levels of cover from the same provider – and see whether you can actually get a higher level of cover for less money.